-- 1. What Glimepiride is and what it is

-- What you need to know before you take Glimepiride

-How to take Glimepiride

-- How to store Glimepiride

-- 6. Contents of the pack and other
+- 1. What Glimepiride is and what it is used for - 2.
+What you need to know before you take Glimepiride - 3.
+How to take Glimepiride - 4.
+Possible side effects - 5.
+How to store Glimepiride - 6.
+Contents of the pack and other information

-What Glimepiride is and what it is used for
+1. What Glimepiride is and what it is used for

-Glimepiride is one of a group of medicines called or al hypoglycaemics, which are used for treatment of diabetes (a disease where the body does not produce enough insulin to control the level of blood sugar).
+Glimepiride is one of a group of medicines called oral hypoglycaemics, which are used for treatment of diabetes (a disease where the body does not produce enough insulin to control the level of blood sugar).
 Oral hypoglycaemics help control blood sugar level.